chainflip-io/chainflip-eth-contracts/README.md

 ## Fuzzing

 Echidna is used for fuzzing the contracts.
-Make sure to follow Echidna's installation instructios or simply download the compiled binary.
-For Ubuntu :
+Make sure to follow Echidna's installation instructions or simply download the compiled binary.
+For Ubuntu:

 ```bash
 curl -fL https://github.com/crytic/echidna/releases/download/v2.0.2/echidna-test-2.0.2-Ubuntu-18.04.tar.gz -o echidna-test-2.0.2-Ubuntu-18.04.tar.gz
 tar -xvf echidna-test-2.0.2-Ubuntu-18.04.tar.gz
 ```
-Make sure solc is installed with the latest versions of solidity with support to at least 0.8.0.
+Make sure solc is installed with the latest versions with support to at least Solidity 0.8.0.
 To install:

 `sudo snap install solc --edge`